-For manufacturers and anyone concerned with adhesion, cleaning, bonding, coating, ink and paint formulation, sealing or any other process that involves surfaces interacting with other surfaces or their environment, surface free energy is typically shortened to just surface energy.
+For manufacturers and anyone concerned with adhesion, cleaning, bonding, coating, ink and paint formulation, sealing, or any other process that involves surfaces interacting with other surfaces or their environment, surface-free energy is typically shortened to just surface energy.

-Surfaces are critical to all of the processes listed above and they are often left unmeasured and therefore uncontrolled even though they have a direct impact on the performance of products manufacturers in all industries build.
+Surfaces are critical to all of the processes listed above, and they are often left unmeasured and, therefore, uncontrolled even though they have a direct impact on the performance of products manufacturers in all industries build.

 Controlling surfaces in manufacturing means controlling the surface energy of the materials being used.

-Surfaces are made up of molecules that interact chemically with each other as well the molecules that make up the surfaces of other materials they come in contact with.
-To change surface energy, it must be understood that those molecules can be removed, replaced or otherwise manipulated through cleaning and treatment to create a different level of surface energy and get the desired result.
+Surfaces are made up of molecules that interact chemically with each other as well as the molecules that make up the surfaces of other materials they come in contact with.
+To change surface energy, it must be understood that those molecules can be removed, replaced, or otherwise manipulated through cleaning and treatment to create a different level of surface energy and get the desired result.
 To control surface energy, it must be measured throughout the process of changing the chemistry of the surface to determine when it changes and how much.
 That way, the precise amount of necessary surface energy can be attained at the proper time in the adhesion or cleaning process.

-To understand how molecules do the work of creating strong bonds and chemically clean surfaces, we need to understand the attractive forces that pull them together and make up the total surface free energy available.
+To understand how molecules do the work of creating strong bonds and chemically clean surfaces, we need to understand the attractive forces that pull them together and make up the total surface-free energy available.